Consumer FAQs

 (Updated February 2024)

-A system submitted to the Illinois Shines program can only be self-installed if the individual installing the system is a Qualified Person which is defined under 83 Ill.
+A system submitted to the Illinois Shines program can only be self-installed if the individual installing the system is a “qualified person,” as defined under 83 Ill.
 Adm.
 Code § 468.20:

-“‘Qualified person’ means a person who performs installations on behalf of the certificate holder and who has either satisfactorily completed at least five installations of a specific distributed generation technology or has completed at least one of the following programs requiring lab or field work and received a certification of satisfactory completion: an apprenticeship as a journeyman electrician from a DOL registered electrical apprenticeship and training program; a North American Board of Certified Energy Practitioners (NABCEP) distributed generation technology certification program; an Underwriters Laboratories (UL) distributed generation technology certification program; an Electronics Technicians Association (ETA) distributed generation technology certification program; or an Associate in Applied Science degree from an Illinois Community College Board approved community college program in solar generation technology.”
+“‘Qualified person’ means a person who performs installations on behalf of the certificate holder and who has either satisfactorily completed at least five installations of a specific distributed generation technology or has completed at least one of the following programs requiring lab or field work and received a certification of satisfactory completion: an apprenticeship as a journeyman electrician from a DOL registered electrical apprenticeship and training program; a North American Board of Certified Energy Practitioners (NABCEP) distributed generation technology certification program; an Underwriters Laboratories (UL) distributed generation technology certification program; an Electronics Technicians Association (ETA) distributed generation technology certification program; or an Associate in Applied Science degree from an Illinois Community College Board approved community college program in solar generation technology.
+To be considered a ‘qualified person’, the experience and/or training relied upon must be with the same type of distributed generation technology for which the qualification status is sought.”

 Please see Section 4(D) of the Program Guidebook for the full requirements to self-install a Distributed Generation System.